 Last Friday, several missionaries and I went to visit a detention center (Jail by Piura standards).
 It consisted of 190 young men ranging in ages from maybe 15 to 21 yrs or so.
 The center is very primitive.
 Brick walls, barbed wire, dirt floors, and wire fencing.
 The young men were broke up into four groups based on age and reason for punishment.

 The crimes range from drug and alcohol offences all the way to rape and murder.
-Then there was a final group consisting of 12 young men in solitary confinement due to bad behaviour.
+Then there was a final group consisting of 12 young men in solitary confinement due to bad behavior.
 Four young men crammed into a tiny cell.
 It was dark and dirty.
 All of them appeared so desperate.

 I found out that of all the missionaries that come to the Mission here at Santismo Sacramento only missionaries from our group at St. Patrick’s go to visit the detention center.